LaunchCodeEducation/java-web-dev-curriculum/content/exceptions/reading/temperature-walkthrough/index.md

 Before coding with exceptions, first think about what the exception needs to handle.
 In the case of our `Temperature` class, we need to throw an exception if the program attempts to set the value of `fahrenheit` to a temperature that is below absolute zero.
 The first question we need to ask about this exception is: when will it be thrown?
-Exceptions in Java can either be checked or unchecked depending on if the exception is a compile-time exception or a runtime exception.
+Exceptions in Java can either be checked or unchecked depending on if the exception is a **compile-time exception** or a **runtime exception**.
 In the context of a larger program, `setFahrenheit()` is only called with a value that is given by a user.
 This means if we throw an exception when a value that is below absolute zero is passed to `setFahrenheit()`, it will be a runtime or unchecked exception.